2-year-old gets piggyback ride home from officers

-LOUISVILLE, KY (WAVE) – A photo of a 2-year-old girl who got a piggy-back ride home from a Louisville Metro Police Department officer is making people smile across WAVE Country.
+LOUISVILLE, KY (WAVE) - A photo of a two-year-old girl who got a piggy-back ride home from a Louisville Metro Police Department officer is making people smile across WAVE Country.

 LMPD posted the picture on their Facebook page Thursday and it has been shared hundreds of times.

-According to the post, a 2-year-old loved the weather so much yesterday, she decided to go for a walk.
+According to the post, the toddler loved the weather so much yesterday, she decided to go for a walk.

 The problem, LMPD said, was she forgot to tell her parents she was headed out.